Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 - `,remove`: Remove a single or multiple groups to the `,groups`, `,excludes`, or `,includes` option
 - `,duration`: Sets the maximum length of a KMQ game
 - `,ost`: Includes or excludes OST music videos
-- `,videotype`: Specify whether only official songs are played, or covers + dance practices + acoustic versions + remixes, etc.
+- `,release`: Specify whether only official releases are played, or include covers + dance practices + acoustic versions + remixes, etc.